Bangs00/BSSecureKit/README.md

 - iOS 13.0 through iOS 26.0 beta 9
 - Both UIKit and SwiftUI implementations

 **Note**: The security features only work on physical iOS devices.
-When testing on iOS Simulator or Mac, the secure overlay will not function as expected.
+When testing on Mac, the secure overlay will not function as expected.

 ## License